lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/14+ The looking-glass.md

 "Hey-y, Glim, what's up?"
 Sunset tensed up, but spoke in upbeat tone, trying not to show any worry.
 Her snark slipped through anyway: "Jumpy much?
 It's me, Sunset!
 Sorry about the mess."

 "Sunset Shimmer?
 From the other universe?"
 The mare's voice softened as she surveyed the situation.
 Her blinding hornlight died down as well.
 "Uh...
 I am pleased to finally meet you, I guess."
-In a total whiplash, she smiled sheepishly, "Wish the circumstances were better...
+She smiled sheepishly, in a total whiplash, "Wish the circumstances were better...
 My name is Starlight Glimmer."

 Sunset looked at Starlight thoroughly dumbfounded, then rubbed her temple, frowning.
 "Okay," she uttered, "I didn't expect that."